korya/hp-ide-notification-extension/README.md

-# Notification extension for HP Pronq IDE
+# Notifications for HP IDE Pronq

 The extension provides a very simple facebook-like notification service.
 The implementation is really very basic: no message types, no aggregation of messages.